-Annual Transit Program of Projects
+6.Annual Transit Program of Projects

-The Program of Projects is the annual distribution of FTA 5307 and 5339 funds among the region's transit grantees, and a description of the transit projects funded by those programs that will be included in the Transportation Improvement Program.
+5307 and 5339 funds among the region's transit grantees, and a de- Administration guidelines and undertakes a separate process. scription of the transit projects funded by those programs that will be included in the Transportation Improvement Program.

 The projects that are listed therein are prepared primarily through each transit grantee's consultative transit planning process, in coordination with RPC's own consultative TIP development public participation process as described in this guide.

-Transit grantees are responsible, through their own consultative public process, for providing ample opportunity to private enterprises, social services, and the general public to participate in the development of their agency's program of projects before submittal to the RPC.
-RPC maintains its own process for TIP development through its Technical Advisory Committee and is also responsible for publishing a public notice in the local newspaper showing the region's entire transit Program of Projects (POP).
-This notice provides at least 30 days for all interested private or public entities another opportunity to provide comments, either by mail, phone, or at next RPC meeting.
+Transit grantees are responsible, through their own consultative public process, for providing ample opportunity to private enterprises, social services, and the general public to participate in the development of their agency's program of 2.
+A public notice is printed in the newspaper of record, notifying the projects before submittal to the RPC.
+RPC maintains its own process

+RPC advertises the Program of Projects for the region in local media venues pursuant to guidelines established under 49 USC 5307, 49 US 5309, and in accordance with FTA Circular 8100.1D, Chapter II, Sections 4.
+A public hearing notice will be posted on the RPC's website.
+Public 8(a) and 8(b).
+This notice provides at least 30 days for all interested private or public entities another opportunity to provide comments, either by mail, phone, or at the next RPC meeting.

-The public notice for the TIP will state that public notice of public involvement activities and time established for public review and comments on the TIP will satisfy the POP requirements.
-This process satisfies the grantee's public participation requirements for the Program of Projects for the following recipients:
+The public notice for the TIP will state that public involvement activities and time established for public review and comments on the TIP will satisfy the POP requirements.

+for the Program of Projects for the following recipients:

-Jefferson Parish Transit Plaquemines Parish Regional Transit Authority - Ferry Operations River Parishes Transit Authority (St. John and St. Charles Parishes) St. Bernard Urban Rapid Transit St. Tammany Parish Tangipahoa Parish
+- Jefferson Parish Transit - Plaquemines Parish - Regional Transit Authority Ferry Operations - River Parishes Transit Authority (St. John and St. Charles Parishes) - St. Bernard Urban Rapid Transit St. Tammany Parish

+Tangipahoa Parish